kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 Istio doesn't support configuring a JWT token from `cookie`, and Ory Oathkeeper does.
 Istio supports only `fromHeaders` and `fromParams` configurations.

 ### Workload in the service mesh
 Using Istio as JWT access strategy requires the workload behind the Service to be in the service mesh, for example, to have the Istio proxy injected.
-Learn how to [add workloads to Istio Service Mesh](https://istio.io/latest/docs/ops/common-problems/injection/).
+Learn how to [add workloads to the Istio service mesh](https://istio.io/latest/docs/ops/common-problems/injection/).

 ### Change of status `401` to `403` when calling an endpoint without the `Authorization` header
 Previously, when using ORY Oathkeeper, if you called a secured workload without a JWT token, it resulted in the `401` error.
 This behavior has changed with the implementation of Istio-based JWT.
 Now, calls made without a token result in the `403` error.
 To learn more, read the Istio documentation on [RequestAuthentication](https://istio.io/latest/docs/concepts/security/#request-authentication) and [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy).